Erika Caputo

 Just like hair color and lash extensions, hair extensions require maintenance.

-Washing: Avoid overwashing.
+Washing: Do 2 shampoos when washing.
 Use an oil and sodium chloride free shampoo.
 Make sure to wash and rinse in-between extensions.
 Pre-condition ends lightly before shampoo if the hair feels dry.
-Use a moisturizing deep conditioner weekly.
-I like the Kevin Murphy, Amika, and Davines lines.
-I love the Norwex shampoo as a cleansing and scalp balancing Shampoo.

 Sectioning: When washing, brushing, or stying its important to section and separate hair.
-It's very easy (and it's something hairstylist do with all of their clients during hair cuts and styling), efficient and gentle.
-I will recommend a size for you to try.
+It's very easy (and it's something hairstylist do with all of their clients during hair cuts and styling).
+Start from the bottom and work your way up, brushing from root to tip gently.
+'Palm' the attachment site to avoid pulling.

 Brushing: Finger comb first with detangler.
 You will need 2 brushes.
 One for detangeling brush when damp, and one boar bristle brush for dry brushing.
-It is recomended to dry brush at least 2x a day after applying an oil, but do your best.
+It is recomended to dry brush at least 2x a day, but do your best.
 Wet Brush makes both types of brushes.

 ***Sunscreens cause discoloration in blonde extensions.
 Use only Mineral sunblock/sunscreen with titanium dioxide, zinc, or both